KaxaNuk/Data-Curator/README.md

 Tool for building a structured database for market, fundamental and alternative data obtained from different financial data provider web services.

-Allows for easy creation of additional calculated column functions.
+Allows for easy creation of additional calculated feature functions.

 # Requirements
 * Python `3.12` or `3.13`